hajdaini/Security/Python/Metadata_img/README.md

 # Description :
-This script allows you to see metadata of an image
+This script allows you to extract metadata of an image
 # Prerequisites :

 ```